mohiandipta/mohiandipta/README.md

 > Software Engineer

-- 👨‍💻 I'm currently learning Nest.js
+- 👨‍💻 I'm currently learning python
 - 🔭 I’m currently working on ...
 Next.js and Nest.js
 - 👯 I’m looking to collaborate on ...
-Web application development using Node.js
+Web application development using Node.js and python
 - 🤔 I’m looking for help with ... advance Nest.js
 - 💬 Ask me about ...
 Next.js, Nest.js and Asp.net core
 - 😄 Pronouns: ...
 He/Him